 The shade of the field uniform looked like the French horizon azure.
 It was made up of a single-breasted tunic with stand collar and fly-front.
 It had parallel pleated patch breast pockets along with pointed flap and button, however no side pockets.
 The shoulder straps were created of the identical components, and there had been a pair of buttons at the rear of each cuff.
 The tunic had been used with harmonizing pantaloons and puttees.
 The greatcoat was double-breasted having huge fall collar and half-belt fastening at the rear with a pair of buttons.

 The peaked service cap had a harmonizing cloth-covered peak with strip of silver braid for officers and normal shaded leather (silver lace for officers) chin strap, and the arm-of-service banner was placed on the front.
-The fluted steel helmet had been considered to have been produced under agreement in Birmingham, Great britain.
+The fluted steel helmet had been considered to have been produced under agreement in Birmingham, Great Britain.

-Officers were known to use the identical fundamental uniform as their soldiers, however some did dress in open tunics with grey shirts and black ties, while some dressed in tunics with big ‘bellow’ side pockets.
+Officers were known to use the identical fundamental uniform as their soldiers, however some did dress in open tunics with gray shirts and black ties, while some dressed in tunics with big ‘bellow’ side pockets.
 Harmonizing breeches were used with brown leather field footwear, or ankle boots with leather gaiters.
 Officers dressed in the ‘Sam Browne’, while other ranks gotten the Portuguese kind of the British 1908-pattern web equipment.

 Rank was showed on the cuffs of the tunic and greatcoat, as well as on the cloak collar of officers, while other ranks used their rank badges on the shoulder straps.